mmichlin66/mimcss-site/guide/defining-styles.md

 The second tuple specifies the ID rule object.
 The selector string obtained for this object is `"#solid` and it doesn't specify any ampersand symbols.
 In this case, this string is simply appended to the parent selector.

-The third tuple uses the `selector` function to create a selector that combines two classes.
+The third tuple uses the template literal to create a selector that combines two classes.
 As in the first tuple, the ampersand symbol stands for the class name behind the `mydiv` property.
-The `selector` function allows specifying multiple placeholders; therefore, it is possible to create arbitrary complex selectors that involve multiple classes, IDs, tags, pseudo classes and pseudo elements.
+With template literals, it is possible to create arbitrary complex selectors that involve multiple classes, IDs, tags, pseudo classes and pseudo elements.

-#### Selector Combinators
+## Selector combinators
-The `selector()` function allows building very complex selectors; however, it is quite verbose.
+Template literals allow building very complex selectors; however, it is quite verbose.
 For simpler cases, the `CombinedStyleset` type provides several *combinator* properties that make it easy to combine a parent selector with another selector.
 These combinator properties are named using the ampersand symbol prefixed or followed by one of the CSS selector combinator symbols:

 - `"& "` and `" &"` for descendants
 - `"&>"` and `">&"` for immediate children